forman/extendit/README.md

 [React](https://react.dev/), for this purpose it provides a number of reactive [React hooks](https://react.dev/reference/react/hooks).
 However, the library can be used without
 React too.
-It's only a peer dependency.
+It's just a peer dependency.

 # Highlights